AvilaAndre/ProjetoDA1/README.md

 When executing the code the user will be asked for a number, this number is the situation choice, so number 1 executes situation 1, number 2 executes situation 2, number 3 executes situation 3  and when number 0 is pressed the program finishes.
-The situations 1 and 2 contain an option to execute again, adding the deliveries that were not delivered to the deliveries to deliver if, and only if, there are any.
+The situations contain an option to execute again, adding the deliveries that were not delivered to the deliveries to deliver if, and only if, there are any.